Coldestadam/Seinfeld-Generated-Script/README.md

 # Seinfeld-Generated-Script
-Used LSTMs to mimic Seinfeld scripts to create new scripts
+In Udacity's Deep Learning Nanodegree, I learned how to use LSTMs to mimic Seinfeld scripts to create new scripts.